Ernest-Ap/PowerPizzas/README.md

 <img src="pod/1dash.png" width="900">

-### Dashboard displaying pizza orders from 2015 data.
-Using SQL queries/tables/views, next turning them into visualizations then into a dashboard using Power BI.
+### Dashboard displaying pizza orders from 2015 data, using SQL queries and tables/views.
+Next turning them into visualizations then into a dashboard using Power BI.

 In this report I will analyse the data of pizza orders.